openGemini/openGemini/.github/pull_request_template.md

 Please create an issue first to describe the problem.

-There MUST be one line starting with "Issue Number:  " and linking the relevant issues via the "close","fix",reslove or "ref".
+There MUST be one line starting with "Issue Number:  " and linking the relevant issues via the "close","fix", "resolve" or "ref".
 -->

-Issue Number: close/fix/reslove/ref #xxx
+Issue Number: close/fix/resolve/ref #xxx

 ### What is changed and how it works?
 Please describe how it works